dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ### ECS for Kubernetes

 [Kubernetes](https://kubernetes.io/) is making some pretty large waves in the container orchestration space and until now it was very much a manual process to setup Kubernetes on AWS.
-That is about to change with [Amazon Elastic Container Service for Kubernetes](http://www.businesswire.com/news/home/20171129006075/en/AWS-Announces-New-Container-Capabilities%E2%80%94Amazon-Elastic-Container) or EKS which is laucnhing in preview this week.
+That is about to change with [Amazon Elastic Container Service for Kubernetes](http://www.businesswire.com/news/home/20171129006075/en/AWS-Announces-New-Container-Capabilities%E2%80%94Amazon-Elastic-Container) or EKS which is launching in preview this week.
 Amazon EKS fully manages the availability and scalability of the Kubernetes control plane for each cluster and will allow organizations to easily run Kubernetes without having expert Kubernetes knowledge.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Managed Kubernetes for AWS - The Elastic Container Service for Kubernetes (EKS) <a href="https://twitter.com/hashtag/reinvent?src=hash&amp;ref_src=twsrc%5Etfw">#reinvent</a> <a href="https://t.co/lqKpwoYjOK">pic.twitter.com/lqKpwoYjOK</a></p>&mdash; AWS re:Invent (@AWSreInvent) <a href="https://twitter.com/AWSreInvent/status/935909627224506368?ref_src=twsrc%5Etfw">November 29, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>